 Bringing It All Together

-Getting a real estate designation is a powerful next step after you get your real estate license.
-What designations are you considering?
+Designations in real estate go a long way in making you a more credible agent.
+What real estate designations are you considering?
 Which do you think will be most helpful in your market?
 Tell us in the comments below, and let’s keep the conversation going.